 The 262-page thesis largely focuses on cybersecurity with an interest in East Asia.

-“The insecurities of the digital world call into question the efficacy and legitimacy of traditional state-based security when applied to new
+“The insecurities of the digital world call into question the efficacy and legitimacy of traditional state-based security when applied to new internet–based threats.
+But for the foreseeable future the state remains the only actor with the authority, legitimacy, resources and governance tools to address these issues,” writes Ortis in the thesis.

-“I also use the phrase ‘cyber-crime’ here as short-hand for conventional crimes that are enabled by the infrastructure such as industrial espionage which is theft and bot networks which
+“I also use the phrase ‘cyber-crime’ here as short-hand for conventional crimes that are enabled by the infrastructure such as industrial espionage which is theft and bot networks which is misuse and criminal trespass.
+This implies that there is no pure computer or cyber-based crime,” writes Ortis.

 The complicated thesis discusses various ways for states, particularly in East Asia, to deal with cyber threats and how the changing virtual space is evolving.